California Kindergarten Conference

 The cost is $200 for 3 graduate-level professional development semester units/credits (regularly $297)!

-It is your responsibility to know your own district’s policies regarding dates you must submit grade reports for salary advancement and regarding their policy in accepting grade reports versus formal transcripts.
+NOTE: It is your responsibility to know your own district’s policies regarding dates you must submit grade reports for salary advancement and regarding their policy in accepting grade reports versus formal transcripts.
 Please contact your personnel department for information.